 I help clients foster strategic relationships to protect and enhance their profile in the public's eye.

 I formed North Coast Strategies, a high-stakes public strategy (public relations + affairs) firm, by combining my experience in law, strategic communications and public policy.
 I help people and companies protect their reputation or gain a competitive advantage.

 As an attorney with a practice centered-around strategic communications, crisis management and public affairs, I help clients understand how their legal problems can become PR problems and what they can do to minimize risk and protect their reputation.

 As a trained facilitator, I also work with government, business and community leaders to resolve public policy disputes.
 I create a facilitative process to take the politics out of policy by bringing multiple stakeholders together and moving issues forward.

 Although I work independently, at times I have a network of other consultants that allows me to offer an extended variety of marketing services on an as needed basis.
 Because of my virtual structure and low overhead, I am able to focus on specific projects and work very closely with my clients.

-Daniel is available to speak at conferences and other events on issues related to crises communications, risk management, public affairs and strategic communications.
-Daniel was recently featured as a speaker at:
+Daniel is available to speak at conferences and other events on issues related to crises communications, cyber-security, risk management, public affairs and strategic communications.
+Daniel was as a speaker at: